 Introduction

-The regulation service is used to balance small fluctuations in supply and demand in real time (Zhou et al. 2016).
-In the frequency control continuum (NERC 2011), regulation service falls under the “secondary control” category, i.e., once frequency drop has been arrested by primary control (in seconds), regulation service corrects the deviation (1-10 minutes) to the target value.
+The regulation service is used to balance small fluctuations in supply and demand in real time.
+In the frequency control continuum, regulation service falls under the secondary control category, i.e., once frequency drop has been arrested by primary control (in seconds), regulation service corrects the deviation (1-10 minutes) to the target value.

 Historically, regulation service has been provided by generating units.
 Generators often provide regulation service in conjunction with energy scheduling service.
-However, single, large-load, storage, and aggregated demand-side resources have been allowed to participate in the regulation service in some markets (e.g., at PJM and CAISO) in the recent decade or so (Pratt et al. 2020).
+However, single, large-load, storage, and aggregated demand-side resources have been allowed to participate in the regulation service in some wholesale markets .

-The resources providing regulation service must be able to respond to regulation signals sent by the system operator periodically - typically one to several seconds (Zhou et al. 2016).
+The resources providing regulation service must be able to respond to regulation signals sent by the system operator periodically - typically one to several seconds.
 Generators adjust their output up or down following the regulation signal; demand resources increase or decrease consumption based on a predetermined basepoint.
-In some RTO/ISO markets in the U.S., separate products are offered for upward vs. downward regulation services, for example at CAISO.
+In some RTO/ISO markets, separate products are offered for upward versus downward regulation services.

-In PJM’s market, the Regulation D signal is a fast, dynamic signal for quick responding resources, whereas Regulation A is a slower signal intended to help recover large, long fluctuations.

-Mileage is a multiplier in the compensation calculation in some markets.
-In addition, the mileage contained in service request signals can affect a resource’s performance score.
+The term power mileage is used to describe the summation of power level movements up and down that a regulation service provider takes over the course of the delivery schedule.
+Mileage is a multiplier in the compensation calculation in some ISO/RTO markets.
+In addition, the mileage contained in service request signals can affect a resource’s performance score in these markets.

 Performance Expectation: